SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 You choose one type of dragon as your ancestor.
 The damage type associated with your choice is used by the features you gain later.

+* Elemental Breath

+Once during your turn, you can forgo one of your main action attacks to exhale elemental energy.
+The shape and damage type of your breath depend on your Dragon Ancestry feature.
+Each creature affected by your breath must pass a Dexterity saving throw or receive three martial arts dice as damage type of your Dragon Ancestry feature (save for half).
+You can use this feature a number of times per long rest equal to your proficiency bonus, and you can spend 2 ki instead if you are out of uses.

+### Level 6

 * Reactive Skin

 Whenever you are about to receive damage from an enemy creature, you can use your reaction and pay 1 Ki to gain resistance to all damage until the end of attacker's turn.
-If the attacker uses melee attacks against you, they must also pass a Constitution saving throw each time they hit you, or receive a detrimental condition depending on your Dragon Ancestry feature.
+If the attacker uses melee attacks against you, they receive one martial arts die as damage type of your Dragon Ancestry feature each time they hit you.
-A creature affected by one of the detrimental conditions must still pass a Constitution saving throw each time they hit you with a melee attack, but instead of receiving the same condition, they receive elemental damage equal to 2x your martial arts die.

-### Level 6

-* Elemental Breath

-You can use your bonus action to exhale elemental energy.
-The shape and damage type of your breath depend on your Dragon Ancestry feature.
-Each creature affected by your breath must pass a Dexterity saving throw or receive 3d6 damage (save for half).
-You can use this feature a number of times per long rest equal to your proficiency bonus, and if you are out of uses, you can pay 2 Ki instead.
-The damage is increased to 4d6 at 11th level, and 5d6 at 17th level.

 ### Level 11